Last updated 25 Juni 2024

 Method

-The total number of active nests is counted early in the breeding season on Bjørnøya (Kapp Kolthoff) and in Kongsfjorden.
+The total number of active nests is counted in the breeding season on Bjørnøya (Kapp Kolthoff) and in Kongsfjorden.
 A sample of nests in each area is monitored throughout the breeding season in order to measure breeding success.
 Adult birds are ringed and coded, and the rings are read in subsequent years to measure survival rates.

 Quality